 After downhauling, thread the tack strap through the buckle and pull the strap until the foot gets tension.
 You will see a small wrinkle running out from the corner of the sail.
 Then, wrap the end of the tack strap around your mast extension and loop the end of the tack strap under itself and secure the strap with the velcro.
-Store your downhaul line in the mesh pocket located inside the pad (figure 5).
+Store your downhaul line in the mesh pocket located inside the pad (fig. 5).

-Figure 2: Positive outhaul
+Fig. 2: Positive outhaul

-Figure 3: Set the boom length to the outhaul cord
+Fig. 3: Set the boom length to the outhaul cord

-Figure 4: Outhaul sail to the end of the boom
+Fig. 4: Outhaul sail to the end of the boom

-Figure 5: Tension tack strap and store downhaul line in mesh pocket.
+Fig. 5: Tension tack strap and store downhaul line in mesh pocket.

-4) Setting the Downhaul Without the Correct Ezzy Mast:
+4) Alternate Downhaul Method For Non-Ezzy Masts.

-a) Make sure you have zero outhaul tension.

-b) Downhaul until the leech looseness extends to the three white dots printed between battens #2 and #3 (figure 6).
-Note: to see the looseness, the edge of the leech at the dots must be touching the ground.

-c) This is the medium wind setting.

-d) Move the downhaul gauge at the bottom of the sail so that the medium mark of the gauge lines line up with the bottom of your mast (figure 7).

-e) The downhaul gauge is now set.
+- a) Make sure you have zero outhaul tension. - b) Set your downhaul to maximum by downhauling until the leech looseness extends to the forward three red dots printed between battens #2 and #3 (fig. 6).
+Note: to see the looseness, the edge of the leech at the dots must be touching the ground. - c) This is the maximum downhaul setting for high wind. - d) Remove the velcro downhaul gauge at the bottom of the sail and move it so that the max line of the gauge lines up with the bottom of your mast (fig. 7). - e) The downhaul gauge is set.
 From now on, to set your downhaul, all you need to do is downhaul until the bottom of your mast lines up with the gauge.